Updated November 15, 2023

 |Occurrence||Due to the various expenses incurred by the taxpayer||Due to tax already deposited with taxation authorities or due to certain circumstances|

 Both the tax credits vs tax deductions help in reducing the overall tax burden on taxpayers and also help them save the tax.
-However, a tax credit is more favorable than tax deductions, as the former lowers the tax liabilities directly so saves more tax whereas the latter only reduces the tax liabilities by nominal rate.
+However, a tax credit is more favorable than tax deductions, as the former lowers the tax liabilities directly so saves more tax whereas the latter only reduces the tax liabilities by a nominal rate.

 This has been a guide to the top difference between Tax Credit vs Tax Deduction.
 Here we also discuss the tax Credit vs Tax Deduction key differences with infographics, and a comparison table.
 You may also have a look at the following articles to learn more –